-Stocks shrug off spiking jobless claims to focus on Trump's economic restart
+Stocks torn between unemployment spike, Trump's economic restart

 22M Americans have lost their jobs due to COVID-19

-U.S. equity markets are rallying Thursday morning, despite another jump in first-time unemployment claims, as President Trump lays the groundwork to reopen the economy.
+U.S. equity markets are seesawing Thursday, with investors torn between a sizeable jump in first-time unemployment claims and President Trump's efforts to reopen at least part of the U.S. economy.

 Continue Reading Below